timheuer/eotrack/README.md

 # EOTrack

-A web application that tracks and monitors U.S. Executive Orders and their current status.
+A web application that tracks and monitors U.S. Executive Orders and their current status with regard to legal challenges.

 ## Overview

-EOTrack provides a real-time dashboard of Executive Orders, showing their current status (enacted, challenged, or overturned) with an easy-to-use interface.
+EOTrack provides a real-time dashboard of Executive Orders, showing their current status with any legal challenges (enacted, challenged, or overturned) with an easy-to-use interface.
 The application automatically updates daily by scraping the Federal Registry for new information.

 ## Features